 - The Gambia

 Janson, Marloes (2013) Islam, Youth, and Modernity in the Gambia: The Tablighi Jama'at.
-Cambridge: Cambridge University Press/International African Library.
+Cambridge: Cambridge University Press.

 Janson, Marloes (2002) The Best Hand is the Hand that Always Gives.
 Griottes and their Profession in Eastern Gambia.
 Leiden: CNWS Publications.

 Janson, Marloes (2022) 'Islamic Trends and Movements in Contemporary Sub-Saharan Africa'.
 Oxford Bibliographies in Islamic Studies.